simranbawaskar/Netflix_Data_Analysis/README.md

-Analysed netflix movies data using quesries on MS SQL SERVER
+Analysed netflix movies data using queries on MS SQL SERVER